DNA Confirms Remains of Russian Royal Family

 • The House of Romanov ruled Russia from 1613 to 1917.
 The more accurate genealogical name for the dynasty is Holstein-Gottorp-Romanov.

-• The Romanovs were originally one of two dozen Russian noble families before rising to power.
+• The Romanovs were originally one of two dozen Russian noble families before rising to become tsars.
 The family originated in Germany.
 All of the Romanov leaders took German consorts as their wife, including Czar Nicholas II, whose wife Alexandra was German.
 This cost Czar Nicholas II considerably during World War I when Russia was at war with Germany.

 • Czar Nicholas II’s wife Alexandra (nee Fyodorovna) was a granddaughter of Queen Victoria of England.
 She inherited the gene that causes hemophilia (common today in the English royal family and several other royal families around Europe), which she passed on to her son Crown Prince Alexei.

 • Crown Prince Alexei as the Czar-designate (known as the Tsarevich) grew up as a fragile young boy because of his hemophilia condition.
 His mother Alexandra eventually gave up on doctors and turned to mystics and holy men to try to cure his condition.
 This is how the mystic Rasputin entered the lives of the Russian royal family.
 Rasputin was thought to have great influence over the affairs of Czar Nicholas II in the later days of his reign.